 The last perspective to consider is psychological.
 Perhaps your avoidance is fear based.
 If the practical suggestions in the first paragraph don’t work for you and you are sure you have identified a meaningful direction, then consider the last alternative which means doing some self-observation, maybe some journaling or talking it over with friends.
 As Richard Bach said, “The more I want to get something done, the less I call it work.”

-What is your experience of running your home business?
-Any tips to share?
+What is your experiences and tips of running your home business?

 Growing Your Business by Mark LeBlanc